-Everybody knows that getting a rejection email for a job application really sucks.
-But in reality, about 98% of job seekers are eliminated at the initial resume screening.
-Only 2% of job candidates make it to an interview.
+Everyone knows that getting a rejection email for a job application really sucks.
+Sadly, about 98% of job seekers are eliminated at the initial resume screening.
+Only 2% of job seekers make it to an interview.

 Are you ready?
 Here we go!

 The first red flag for a hiring manager is a discrepancy in a candidate’s resume.
-This could be in the form of regular gaps in employment history, lies about past employers or an embellished job title.
+This could be in the form of regular employment gaps, lies about past employers, or an embellished job title.

-In today’s competitive job market, it might be incredibly tempting to embellish your resume.
-If this is you, think again!
+It might be incredibly tempting for job seekers to embellish their resumes in today’s competitive job market.
+If you’re one of those, think again!
 Any form of lying on your resume will definitely come back to bite you.
-When a recruiter determines there is a discrepancy in your copy (whether online or offline), that’s game over.
+When a recruiter determines a discrepancy in your copy (whether online or offline), that’s game over.

 The worst-case scenario is when you pulled a “Mike Ross” and eventually get the job.
-The day the truth materializes, the public humiliation will paint a black shade over your career prospects, permanently.
+The day the truth materializes, the public humiliation will paint a black stroke over your career prospects, permanently.

-Nevertheless, if the discrepancy is in the form of employment gaps, the solution may be in adjusting your resume.
+Nevertheless, if the discrepancy is in employment gaps, the solution may be in adjusting your resume.
 Use your summary statement to level with any inconsistency the hiring manager might pick up on.
 Be sure to keep your copy within 100 words.

 The recruitment process is often time-consuming and expensive.
-And so, losing an employee after a year means wasting precious time and resources on training and development, only to lose the employee before that investment pays off.
+Hence, after a year, losing an employee means wasting precious time and resources on training and development, only to lose the employee before that investment pays off.
 Plus, many recruiters may assume the employee didn’t have time to learn much at a one-year job, says Jeanne Meister, HR Partner, Future Workplace.

-Historically, there are few available data on how long an average worker should stay in a job in Africa.
-Nevertheless, career experts recommend that in an ideal case, you should try to stay at each job for a minimum of two years.
+Historically, few available data on how long an average worker should stay in a job in Africa.
+Nevertheless, career experts recommend that job seekers try to stay at each job for a minimum of two years in an ideal case.

 In the words of Amanda Augustine, a career advice expert for TopResume, no matter how badly you want to leave your job or move onto something bigger and better, you don’t want to be branded a serial job-hopper.

-According to Recruiterbox, 43% of employers use social networking sites to research job candidate.
+According to Recruiterbox, 43% of employers use social networking sites to research job seekers.
 Also, 51% of employers who check a candidate’s social media profiles have found content that disqualifies a candidate.
-In fact, this survey found that 70% of employers use social media to look for red flags on a candidate.
+In fact, this survey found that 70% of employers use social media to look for red flags on job seekers.

 Here are four things your online presence show hiring managers: